 The lymph system is the body’s natural cleansing mechanism, ridding our cells of toxic fluids.
 Without a functional lymphatic system, the body swells and aches, and we feel sluggish and even sick.
-Lymphatic drainage massage can help the lymphatic system flush these fluids, and jump start the cleansing process when the body has built up too much swelling.
+Lymphatic massage can help the lymphatic system flush these fluids, and jump start the cleansing process when the body has built up too much swelling.

 Lymphatic drainage massage can benefit people who are experiencing the following: